apache/plc4x/README.md

 ### Getting Started

-You must have at least Java 8 installed on your system and connectivity to Maven Central (for downloading external third party dependencies).
-However in order to build all parts of PLC4X exactly Java 11 is required.
+You must have at least Java 11 installed on your system and connectivity to Maven Central (for downloading external third party dependencies).
 Maven 3.6 is required to build, so be sure it's installed and available on your system.

 NOTE: There is a convenience Maven-Wrapper installed in the repo, when used, this automatically downloads and installs Maven.
 If you want to use this, please use `./mvnw` or `mvnw` instead of the normal `mvn` command.